cosmos-konstanz/cosmos-konstanz.github.io/FAQ.md

 **Q: How much does it cost to participate at COSMOS?**

-**A:** All invited participants will receive free accommodations and a generous travel stipend that will cover all rail travel and full to partial coverage of flights.
+**A:** Attendence is free for all accepted participants.
+In addition, we aim to provide free accomodations and a generous travel stipend to as many participants as possible, contingent on funding.
+The allocation of these funds will be to prioritize a diverse and inclusive summer school.

 **Q: Will I be able to participate online**